Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 In the past, I’ve stayed in places that were a long walk (around 12 minutes) from the metro in areas that weren’t well traversed.
 This made me uncomfortable walking home alone at night, and while I stuck it out at the time, I wouldn’t stay that far away again.

 Any trip to Paris should be the trip of a lifetime.
-I hope this guide brings you close to making your Paris dream come true.
+I hope this guide brings you close to finding the best area in Paris for YOU personally.
+It’s time to make your Paris dream come true.

 Have you been to Paris?
 Where’s your favorite place to stay?